The Pedigree of the Antient Honourable & Knightly Family of Domvile

 The ATCHIEVEMENT of Sir Compton Domvile Baronet

-QUI STAT CAVEAT NE CADAT [let he who has status beware, lest he fall]
+QUI STAT CAVEAT NE CADAT [Let he who stands (or has status) beware, lest he fall.]*

 NAMES OF THE QUARTERINGS